-4.6.
+4.5.
 Inventories

+Inventories consisting of fuel and lubricants on board of vessels.
 Inventories are measured at the lower of cost or net realizable value.
 Cost of the used inventories are measured by using the First-in-First-out method including bunker inventory.
-Vessels spare parts and other consumables are charged to expenses on purchase.